 I am currently working on exhibition illustrating and celebrating the brilliant and bizarre duality of the double life of working mums.

-I remember hearing Jo Whiley talking about breast feeding at work – between records and sometimes during interviews – which apparently threw Christopher Ecclestone.
+I remember hearing Jo Whiley talking about breast feeding at work – during records and sometimes while interviewing – which apparently threw Christopher Ecclestone.
 I was lucky enough be able to take my son to shoots, he was cuddled by many a sitter and Mike Trow, Picture editor at Vogue, was a marvellous surrogate nanny.

 Many of the hardest working mothers do 2 full time jobs.
 This is rarely celebrated or even taken into consideration by employers.
 This exhibition is in part inspired by MP Sarah Olney’s International Womens’ Day speech in the House of Commons “Let’s celebrate everyday’s achievement of women whether it’s in the home or in the work place.”

 The show will open on International Women’s Day, March 8th 2018 in Brixton.
 If you are interested it taking part or sponsoring do please get in touch.
 Kickstarter campaign